 On 4th March 2011, Magjaya has lodged an Appeal against the decision of the High Court delivered on 16th February 2011.
-On 23rd March 2011, the Company has served a statutory demand pursuant to Section 218 of the Companies Act 1965 against Magjaya to demand for the Judgement Sum.
+On 23rd March 2011, the Company has served a statutory demand pursuant to Section 218 of the Companies Act, 1965 in Malaysia against Magjaya to demand for the Judgement Sum.
 Due to Magjaya's failure to comply with said statutory demand, the Company proceeded to file a Winding Up Petition against Magjaya ("the Petition") in Alor Setar High Court on 9th May 2011.
-The Petition is now fixed for hearing on 22nd August 2011.
+The Court has allowed the winding up petition against the Magjaya.
+Magjaya is in the process of winding up on 22nd August 2011.